Elevated Work Platform (EWP)

 - RIIHAN301E Operate elevating work platform

-To access to copy of qualification training package, please visit www.training.gov.au
+To access a copy of the training package, please visit www.training.gov.au

 Please note course sizes are caped to ensure sufficient time is offered to each participant.
 If you feel you need more time or your trainer advises more time is needed NHST will happily make arrangements to suit your training needs.